javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 ![](promise-then-many.png)

 So in the code above all `alert` show the same: 1.
+There is no result-passing between them.

 In practice chaining is used far more often than adding many handlers to the same promise.

 ## Returning promises

-Normally, a value returned by a handler is passed to the next `.then` "as is".
+Normally, a value returned by a `.then` handler is immediately passed to the next handler.
 But there's an exception.

-If the returned value is a promise, then further execution is suspended until it settles.
+If the returned value is a promise, then the further execution is suspended until it settles.
 And then the result of that promise is given to the next `.then` handler.

 For instance: